Wrapping your head around manufacturing cycle time

 Live inventory management

-Katana ERP solution offers live inventory management.
+Katana offers live inventory management.
 Visual real-time feeds help you keep track of inventories, from raw stocks to finished products.
 This way, you can measure estimated production time, automate inventory transactions, calculate actual cycle time, and eliminate hitches and inconsistencies in your stock levels.

 Use custom workflow via API